Svancara/FinDogAI/docs/Initial_project_description.md

 - The application must have the simplest possible UI.
 - The data will be saved in the database, from which an overview of the costs and invoices will later be generated.
 - The application is primarily for mobile use, but it should also be possible to use it on the desktop.
 - The application must be multi-tenant.
-Each customer must have their own data isolated from other customers.
+Each user must have their own data isolated from other users.
 - The application must be secure.
 - The application must support multiple languages.
 - The application must support multiple currencies.
 - The application must run gracefully in the offline mode.

 ---

 ## Basic concept and key functions

-We can call the application "**FinDogAI**" for example.
+We can call the application "**FinDogAI**".
 Its main strength will be in the conversational interface that does not burden the craftsman.

-### **A. Voice control and conversational AI (The heart of the application ❤️)**
+### **A. Voice control and conversational AI (The heart of the application)**

 This is the most important part.
 The AI ​​must not only convert speech to text, but also understand the context and intent of the user (so-called Natural Language Understanding - NLU).